christianheinrichs/dotfiles/README.md

 dotfiles
 ========

-These are my dotfiles I currently use on Debian Squeeze.
+These are my dotfiles I currently use on Debian Stretch.